 Courses in Related Fields (5)

-- Mathematics 220 Differential Calculus of One Variable Functions.
-The Mathematics 220 requirement may be fulfilled by taking Mathematics 212 and 213 Single Variable Calculus I and II, or by advanced placement in mathematics, or by completion of a more advanced calculus course.
-Engineering students can count courses in the General Engineering 205 Engineering Analysis sequence as meeting the Mathematics 220 and the related course requirements.
+- Mathematics 220-1 Single-Variable Differential Calculus.
+The Mathematics 220-1 requirement may be fulfilled by taking Mathematics 218-1 and 218-2 Single-Variable Calculus with Precalculus, or by advanced placement in mathematics, or by completion of a more advanced calculus course.
+Engineering students can count courses in the General Engineering 205 Engineering Analysis sequence as meeting the Mathematics 220-1 and the related course requirements.

 - Statistics 210 Introductory Statistics for the Social Sciences or Mathematics 314 Probability and Statistics for Econometrics.
 If you have AP statistics credit, or are required to take another statistics class for another major, or wish to take a higher level statistics class, you should consult the Director of Undergraduate Studies about substituting this for Statistics 210.

 - Three additional courses in related fields, no more than one of which may be at the 100-level.
-Courses in the following departments and programs fulfill this requirement: Anthropology, Business Institutions, General Engineering 205 Engineering Analysis, History, Mathematics, Political Science, Psychology, Sociology, Statistics, and the Kellogg School of Management.
+Courses in the following departments and programs fulfill this requirement: Anthropology, Business Institutions, General Engineering 205 Engineering Analysis, History, Industrial Engineering and Management Sciences (IEMS), Kellogg School of Management, Mathematics, Political Science, Psychology, Sociology, and Statistics.
 Courses in other departments require the approval of the Director of Undergraduate Studies.

 All core, field, and related courses must be taken for a letter grade (not P/N) and must be passed with a grade of C- or higher.
 It should be noted that to calculate your "Economics GPA" you should not count your five related courses.
 The courses that you are required to count are all 6 core courses and all 6 300-level economics field courses.